-Academic Director David Katz and Vice President of Business Operations Alison Geehan talked with MAC-On-Campus about NESOP's intensive two-year program, its rigorous portfolio reviews, and the advantages of the school's urban location in Boston.
+Academic Director David Katz and Vice President of Business Operations Alison Geehan talks about NESOP's intensive two-year program, its rigorous portfolio reviews, and the advantages of the school's urban location in Boston.

-For more information about the New England School of Photography, and to see photos and videos of the campus and student projects, visit the school's profile in the Prospectus.
+For more information about the New England School of Photography, and to see photos and videos of the campus and student projects, visit the school's profile.

 Alison Geehan: I think the first things that stand out about the program are its structure and outcome.
 Our Professional Photography Program spans two academic years and is 100% focused on photography, so it is a very intensive, comprehensive, and well-balanced education in the medium.
 Year 1 is a foundation year: All students take the same courses, so they get a solid education in the technical, business, and artistic aspects of photography.
 Year 2 allows students to select major and minor concentrations.
 Students get in-depth knowledge and skills in the areas of the industry in which they are interested and want to specialize.
 Fine art students get the technical training needed to realize their creative visions.
 Commercial students get the artistic training and creative problem-solving skills needed to develop unique, identifiable styles and build progressive portfolios.
 In all concentrations, creativity is paramount; it is what sets one photographer apart from the others.
 Graduates leave with two cohesive portfolios (rather than one), which is distinctive.

 I’d also have to mention our faculty.
 They are all working, professional photographers, bringing current industry practices and real-world knowledge to their students.
 These are respected, successful, published, award-winning, internationally exhibited experts in their field who just also happen to be some of the most dedicated educators I have ever known.
 Each member of our faculty is sincerely invested in the success of our students.

 David Katz: There are so many other things that I believe to also be distinctive about our program:

 - Its focus on business, and the marketability of our graduates